dereuromark/cakephp-geo/docs/Helper/GoogleMap.md

 ```html
 echo $this->fetch('script');
 ```
+This code snippet is usually already in your `layout.ctp` at the end of the body tag.

 ### Inline JS
 Maybe you need inline JS instead, then you can call script() instead of finalize() directly: